EdwardKHKim/vision_and_autonomous_surgical_movement/README.md

 The diagram is an overview including the transformation node which is not included in this repository.
 The transformation node will be located in a separate repository.
 The autonomous movement node included in this repository is dependent on the user to provide the direct cartesian coordinates of the object of interest.

-The following are the technical documents for [Vision Node](https://www.overleaf.com/read/gmbcphkfvpsn) and [Autonomous Movement Node]() present in this repository in latex.
+The following are the technical documents for [Vision Node](https://www.overleaf.com/read/gmbcphkfvpsn) and [Autonomous Movement Node](https://www.overleaf.com/read/pwnnjsmgdwcd) present in this repository, in Search Results
+Web results LaTeX.
 To have access to edit the document please email me to the email address at the end of README.md.

 ## Computer Pre-Check
 The following repository is dependent on components that only work on Ubuntu.
 If your machine is running on macOS, download [Virtual Machine](https://www.virtualbox.org/) and [Ubuntu](https://ubuntu.com/download/desktop).
 If the speed of Ubuntu is slow, you need to allocate more RAM.